bencloete/adventureworks-sales-performance-analysis/README.md

 ## Project Scope

-Following the initial business request, the scope was refined through stakeholder-style clarification questions to ensure the analysis remained focused on delivering decision-relevant insights.
+Following the initial business request, the scope of the analysis was refined through stakeholder-style clarification questions to ensure a focused and decision-relevant approach.

+Key elements of the scope include:

-- **Primary Decision:** Determine where to prioritise sales resources and investment for the upcoming year
+- **Primary Decision** – Determine where to prioritise sales resources and investment for the upcoming year

-- **Timeframe:** Analysis covers the last three full years (2011–2013), with a primary focus on year-over-year trends rather than short-term fluctuations
+- **Timeframe** – Analysis covers the last three full years (2011–2013), focusing on year-over-year trends rather than short-term fluctuations

-- **Sales Channel:** Internet sales only, as this channel shows the most growth and offers greater strategic flexibility
+- **Sales Channel** – Internet sales only, as this channel shows the most growth and offers greater strategic flexibility

-- **Performance Focus:** Emphasis on relative profitability, identifying areas performing above or below average rather than applying fixed margin thresholds

-- **Level of Analysis:**
+- **Performance Focus** – Evaluate revenue growth alongside relative profitability to identify areas outperforming or underperforming the overall business
-  - Product: Category → Subcategory → Product (drill-down where necessary)
+- **Level of Analysis** – Product (Category → Subcategory → Product) and Region (Territory Group → Country), with drill-down where necessary
-  - Region: Territory Group → Country (drill-down where necessary)

-- **Deliverables:**
-  - Interactive Power BI dashboard for ongoing monitoring
-  - Concise summary of key insights and business recommendations
+- **Deliverables** – Interactive Power BI dashboard and a concise summary of key insights and business recommendations

 ## Project Objectives